18 Text Templates You Should Send During the Hiring Process

 - Sharing paperwork, and more!

 Okay, great.
-You can text applicants to reach them quickly, but what are you supposed to say?
+Recruiters can text applicants to reach them quickly, but what are you supposed to say?

 1. Confirm that you received applications.

-One of the most anxious parts of the hiring process for applicants is waiting to hear that you got their application.
-You can ease the pain for potential employees - and reduce the number of "Did you see it?" messages you get - by simply confirming that you received their application via text.
+One of the most anxious parts of the hiring process for job applicants is waiting to hear that you got their application.
+You can ease the pain for potential employees - and reduce the number of "Did you see it?" messages you get - by simply confirming that you received their application via text instead of email or phone.

-You could automate these messages, so that they send whenever someone fills out a form, or you can manually text the person back whenever you lay eyes on their application.
+You could automate these messages, so that they send whenever someone fills out a form, or you can manually text the person back whenever you lay eyes on their application and find their phone number.
 These texts could say:

 “Hey Mark, we got your application.
 We will be in touch.”